gustafe/microblog/Content/observations.md

 %
 2005-11-23 observations for 2005-11-23

-This may be the final iteration of the `post-observation.pl` script -- now with plinks and fancy-smanchy CSS styling.

-%

-Just a new observation to test appending.

-I'll add a new para just for the fun of it.

-And how about some code?

-       print FILE $anchor, "\n";
-       print FILE join "\n", @input;
-       print FILE '&nbsp;' . $anchor_link, "\n\n";

-There, done.

-%

 Today I learnt that it's always a good idea to include a `WHERE` clause in an `UPDATE`.

 %